 In fact, if your sole aim to write one is to make money from it, and you’re in a fairly tight financial situation, I’d recommend you to make money from freelance writing instead.
 That will give you more immediate income.

-That being said, if you have always wanted to know how to publish a book in Malaysia, for personal or professional reasons – self-satisfaction, to establish yourself as a subject matter expert, to leave behind a legacy, to call yourself an author, etc – then it’s a worthwhile endeavour to take.
+That being said, if you don’t care so much about profit, and just wanted to publish a book in Malaysia for personal or professional reasons – self-satisfaction, to establish yourself as a subject-matter expert, to leave behind a legacy, to call yourself an author, etc – then it’s a worthwhile endeavour to take.

 In this article, I will cover the exact steps in learning how to publish a book in Malaysia- all the processes involved, from start to finish.
-However, I will not cover HOW to write a book – that one different story.
+I will NOT cover HOW to write a book – that one different story.

 Step 0: Write the manuscript

 For new, never-before-published writers, you will probably need to write that book first, or at least finish a few chapters.
 You probably won’t get anyone to agree to publish your book without something to show for it.

-Sometimes, the publisher may be able to commit to publishing a non-fiction book without the manuscript.
+Sometimes, the publisher may be able to commit to publishing a book without the manuscript.
 However, this privilege is only reserved for selected people, such as authors who have written commercially-successful books and authority figures with a large following.